 Why TNC Selected this Site

 This preserve is one of the largest protected properties in the state.
 It joins several thousand acres of contiguous forest and contributes to an 11-mile corridor of open space running from the Ninigret National Wildlife Refuge to the state's Carolina Management Area.

 What TNC Has Done/Is Doing

-- The Conservancy is restoring and maintaining wildlife habitat at the Carter Preserve, to help reverse the decline in the number of grassland and shrub-nesting birds like grasshopper sparrows, prairie warblers, blue-winged warblers and American kestrels.
+- TNC is restoring and maintaining wildlife habitat at the Carter Preserve, to help reverse the decline in the number of grassland and shrub-nesting birds like grasshopper sparrows, prairie warblers, blue-winged warblers and American kestrels.